JCMais/node-libcurl/README.md

 The latest version of this package has prebuilt binaries (thanks to [node-pre-gyp](https://github.com/mapbox/node-pre-gyp/)) available for:
-* node.js: Latest two versions on active LTS (see https://github.com/nodejs/Release)
+* Node.js: Latest two versions on active LTS (see https://github.com/nodejs/Release)
-* electron: Latest 3 major versions
+* Electron: Latest 3 major versions
-* nw.js (node-webkit): Latest 3 major (minor for nw.js case) versions
+* NW.js (node-webkit): Latest 3 major (minor for nw.js case) versions

 And on the following platforms:
 * Linux 64 bits